dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/googletest/include/gtest/internal/custom/README.md

 # Customization Points

-The custom directory is an injection point for custom user configurations.
+The custom directory is an injection point for custom user registry.

 ## Header `gtest.h`